Mortarman

 Matching local materials can usually be sourced.
 Genuine lime inclusions or any other aesthetic detailing can also be discussed and specified.
 Mortars can be produced to specification or function.

-My mortars are incomparable to the mass produced 1:3 lime:sand ones sold by lime suppliers, Those are fine for most applications but mine have increased functionality and they far outperform them.
-Can I prove it? not pragmatically and without excessive cost but if you understand a little of the science below then I don't need to.
+My mortars are incomparable to the mass produced 1:3 lime:sand ones sold by lime suppliers, Those are fine for most applications but mine have increased functionality and they outperform them.
 Eg. my pointing mortars are based on stiff paste rather than a loose putty and I use traditional additives and materials rather than things like polypropylene fibres which are only beneficial to the producer and are outperformed by the natural alternatives in both pore size and distribution and in compressive strength.
 Only the tensile strength is improved but lime autogenously repairs cracks and its supposed to be sacrificial anyway.
-The reason no-one uses very complicated lime mortars is that it's bloody hard work calculating all the variables and very labour intensive to produce them, with skilled workers, not because they aren't better or the materials are unavailable.
+The reason no-one uses very complicated lime mortars is that it's hard work calculating all the variables and very labour intensive to produce them, with skilled workers, not because they aren't better or the materials are unavailable.

 All mixes can and should fall under the purview of restoring the original fabric within the remit of the current listed building legislation.